-Join us on March 10, 2022 for an online conversation with Robin Wall Kimmerer, author of Braiding Sweetgrass and Gathering Moss.
+On March 10, 2022, we presented a conversation with Robin Wall Kimmerer, author of Braiding Sweetgrass and Gathering Moss.
 Kimmerer is a mother, scientist, decorated professor, and enrolled member of the Citizen Potawatomi Nation.

 About Our Guest